-URL Components Explained: Scheme, Host, Port, Path, Query, Fragment
+URL Components Explained: Scheme, Host, Path, Query

 Learn what each part of a URL does: protocol, subdomain, domain, TLD, port, path segments, query string, and the hash fragment — with real-world examples.